Level 3 Communications (LVLT) Q1 2017 Results - Earnings Call Transcript

 Sunit S. Patel - Level 3 Communications, Inc.

-And having said that, as I look forward over the next couple of years, there will still be some impact from consolidation activity, there's plenty being talked about certainly.
-And two, there will be offset by the beginnings of the investments in 5G infrastructure across the U.S., I think that in general will be beneficial for us.
+And having said that, as I look forward over the next couple of years, there will still be some impact from consolidation activity.
+There's plenty being talked about certainly.
+And two, there will be offset by the beginnings of the investments in 5G infrastructure across the U.S. I think that in general will be beneficial for us.
 So that's how we see it.

 Simon Flannery - Morgan Stanley & Co.
 LLC